ne4sp/telemt/CODE_OF_CONDUCT.md

 ## Purpose

 **Telemt exists to solve technical problems.**

-Telemt is open to contributors who want to learn, improve and build meaningful systems together.
+- Telemt is open to contributors who want to learn, improve and build meaningful systems together.

-It is a place for building, testing, reasoning, documenting, and improving systems.
+- It is a place for building, testing, reasoning, documenting, and improving systems.

-Discussions that advance this work are in scope.
-Discussions that divert it are not.
+- Discussions that advance this work are in scope, discussions that divert it are not.

-Technology has consequences.
-Responsibility is inherent.
+- Technology has consequences, responsibility is inherent.

-> **Zweck bestimmt die Form.**
+> **Absicht bestimmt die Form**

-> Purpose defines form.
+> Purpose defines form

 ---

 ## Principles

 * **Technical over emotional**

-  Arguments are grounded in data, logs, reproducible cases, or clear reasoning.
+  - Arguments are grounded in data, logs, reproducible cases, or clear reasoning.

 * **Clarity over noise**

-  Communication is structured, concise, and relevant.
+  - Communication is structured, concise, and relevant.

 * **Openness with standards**

-  Participation is open.
+  - Participation is open.
 The work remains disciplined.

 * **Independence of judgment**

-  Claims are evaluated on technical merit, not affiliation or posture.
+  - Claims are evaluated on technical merit, not affiliation or posture.

 * **Responsibility over capability**

-  Capability does not justify careless use.
+  - Capability does not justify careless use.

 * **Cooperation over friction**

-  Progress depends on coordination, mutual support, and honest review.
+  - Progress depends on coordination, mutual support, and honest review.

 * **Good intent, rigorous method**

-  Assume good intent, but require rigor.
+  - Assume good intent, but require rigor.

 > **Aussagen gelten nach ihrer Begründung.**